pyconau/2020-website/data/Page/program.md

 * **Data Science & Analytics**: Data and number crunching, analysis and visualisation, machine learning, and how those things affect us human beings.
 * **DevOops: Learning from Failure**: as their inaugural PyConline appearance.
 “Learn from our failures, or teach us about yours”.

-PyConline AU's Call for Proposals will encompass submissions to all Specialist Tracks.
-You can submit your talk to the main conference and the Specialist Tracks with one click.
+PyConline AU's call for proposals will encompass submissions to all Specialist Tracks.
+You can submit your talk to the main conference and the specialist tracks with one click.

 To learn more about the submitting to a specialist track, [check out our CFP](/speak).